This article originally appeared on VICE IT.

 The website’s creator, 25-year-old UC Berkeley student Brian Xiong, has said the platform conducts a strict review of the profiles submitted to make sure nothing is explicitly sexual.
 But the girls working on EPal say that doesn’t prevent uncomfortable encounters.
 I spoke to a few of them about their jobs, how much they make and how they deal with creepy guys.

-VICE: Hey Aurora, how did you get into gaming?
+VICE: Hey Auramy, how did you get into gaming?

 Did you tell people about your gig at E-Pal?